Mga Anghel na Walang Langit: Production

-The series was announced in March 2005 where a trailer for the show was produced, with production and principal photography for the series were done for 9 months from May 9, 2005 to February 24, 2006 between 2 seasons.
+The series was announced on March 23, 2005, when ABS-CBN registered for the trademark and copyright of the show, and then its trailer for the show was released.
+Taping or principal photography for the series were done for 9 months from May 9, 2005, to February 24, 2006, between 2 seasons.
+Overall, production process of the series which included its announcement spanned for 11 months.